 Jobs and further study

-Successful completion of the course, allows for progression into HND Applied Biological Science (Biomedical route) and HND Industrial Biotechnology.
+Successful completion of the course, allows for progression to HND Applied Biological Science (Biomedical route) and HND Industrial Biotechnology.

-You can also progress into a range of degree courses at local universities.
-Such as, Glasgow Caledonian University, University of the West of Scotland, University of Strathclyde and the Open University.
-This includes the BSc. in Biomedical Sciences programme.
+You can also progress into a range of degree courses at local universities including Glasgow Caledonian University, University of the West of Scotland, University of Strathclyde and the Open University.

 Making an application